istio/istio.io/content/en/docs/ambient/usage/l4-policy/index.md

 ## Layer 4 authorization policies

-The ztunnel proxy performs authorization policy enforcement when a workload is enrolled in secure overlay mode (i.e. with no waypoint proxy configured).
+The ztunnel proxy performs authorization policy enforcement when a workload is enrolled in secure overlay mode.

 The actual enforcement point is at the receiving (server-side) ztunnel proxy in the path of a connection.